XanaduAI/GradDFT/README.md

 * The capability to implement (non-differentiable) range-separated Hartree Fock components.
 * Fully differentiable and just-in-time (jit) compilable self-consistent interaction procedures.
 This allows us to perform the training in a fully self-consistent manner, eg, by comparing the output energy of a self-consistent loop against some high-quality data.
-* Fully differentiable and just-in-time compilable direct optimization of the atomic orbitals.
+* Fully differentiable and just-in-time compilable [direct optimization of the atomic orbitals](https://openreview.net/forum?id=aBWnqqsuot7).
 * Loss functions that minimize the energy or reduced density matrix error.
 * Regularization terms that prevent the divergence of the self-consistent iteration, for non-scf trained functionals.
-This includes the regularization term suggested in DM21.
+This includes the regularization term suggested in the supplementary material of [DM21](https://www.science.org/doi/full/10.1126/science.abj6511).
-* 15 constraints of the exact functional in the form of loss functions.
+* [15 constraints of the exact functional](https://www.annualreviews.org/doi/abs/10.1146/annurev-physchem-062422-013259) in the form of loss functions.
 * The [Harris functional](https://en.wikipedia.org/wiki/Harris_functional), which allows controlling the error of a non-scf converged solution as a function of the electronic error, $|E_{\text{true}} - E_{\text{Harris}}| = O((\rho_{\text{true}} - \rho_{\text{Harris}})^2).$
-* A few tested classical functionals such as B3LYP and DM21.
+* A few tested classical functionals such as [B3LYP](https://pubs.acs.org/doi/abs/10.1021/j100096a001) and [DM21](https://www.science.org/doi/full/10.1126/science.abj6511).
 * A simple `DispersionFunctional` implementing DFT-D tails with a neural parametrization.

 Future capability should include [sharding](https://jax.readthedocs.io/en/latest/notebooks/Distributed_arrays_and_automatic_parallelization.html) the training between multiple GPUs in parallel.